 Category is Books, Glasgow

-Category Is Books is an independent LGBTQIA+ bookshop in the southside of Glasgow, on Allison Street.
+Category Is Books is an independent LGBT+ bookshop in the southside of Glasgow, on Allison Street.
 This is a space to learn about, be inspired by and share in the staff's love of queer books, history, art, activism, writing and storytelling.
 It's open Thursday to Sunday, 11am-6pm, plus there's a home delivery service for books, comics and zines.

 Oaka Supercity, Glasgow

 Oaka Supercity is an Asian supermarket that sells produce from all over the continent, including China, Japan, Hong Kong, Korea, Malaysia, Indonesia, Thailand, Philippines, Singapore and more.
 They believe the key to a happy home is to bring families and friends together through the love of cooking, food and health.
 Founded in 2016 on George Street in Glasgow City Centre, this special store also has branches on Kelvinhaugh Street, G3 and New City Road, G4.